danielduarte/xml2json-canonical/README.md

 }
 ```

-### Profile: 'strict' _(same as default)_
+### Profile: 'strict' _(default)_

 ```JavaScript
 const json = toJson(xml); // Omitted since it's the default profile
 ```
-Similar to 'simple' but includes also the text nodes that are purely whitespace characters.
+Similar to `'simple'` but including the text nodes that are purely formed by whitespace characters.

-Useful if it's important for you to preserve XML indentation and values formed by spaces.
+Useful to preserve XML indentation and values formed by only spaces.

 > Output:
 ```JavaScript